tal-zvon/UPS_watcher/INSTALL.rst

 	sudo crontab -e

+	NOTE: If you don't know how vi works (the default text editor on most systems), try:

+		sudo EDITOR=gedit crontab -e
+		OR
+		sudo EDITOR=pluma crontab -e

 and paste this at the end::

 	*/1 * * * * /bin/bash -c 'if [[ $(upower -d | grep on-battery | grep -o "yes\|no") == "yes" ]]; then /sbin/UPS_watcher.sh --cron; fi'